 Social tax deductions for children

-Social child allowances are provided regardless of standard, but in total they cannot exceed the paid annual personal income tax of the payer.
+Social children's deductions are provided regardless of standard, but in total cannot exceed the paid annual personal income tax of the payer.
 According to Art.
-219 of the Tax Code, these benefits are provided to a parent (or other legal representative) if they paid:
+219 of the Tax Code, these benefits are provided to the parent (or other legal representative) if they paid for:

-• education of children in an institution licensed to carry out educational activities;
+• teaching children in an institution licensed to carry out educational activities;

-• treatment of children or the purchase of medicines for them prescribed by a doctor (subject to payment from the family's own funds);
+• treatment of children or purchase of medications prescribed by a doctor for them (subject to payment from the family’s own funds);

 • contributions to non-state pension funds for children;